radiantlogicinc/iddm-lite/documentation/IDDM_MEMORY.md

 ## Memory Cap

-Home Depot has informed us that there is a maximum of 4GB of memory available to IDDM Lite on the in-store servers.
+The customer implementation this has been designed for has an environment with a maximum of 4GB of RAM available.
 IDDM Lite is allowed to consume 100% of that 4GB of memory, but that is the hard limit.

 ## Memory Settings